A lot of content on the web includes images. However, not many website owners optimize their images for speed or better search rankings.

 For both accessibility and search engine optimization (SEO), alt text is more important than title text.
 This is why we strongly recommend including alt text for all your images.

 How to Add Alt Text to an Image in WordPress

-Simply create a new post or page, or edit an existing one, and add an Image block.
+Simply create a new post or page or edit an existing one, and add an Image block.

-If you’re not sure how to add a block or you need some extra help with the block editor, just check out our tutorial on how to use the WordPress block editor.
+If you’re not sure how to add a block or you need some extra help with the block editor, then just check out our tutorial on how to use the WordPress block editor.

 You can also add alt text to an image by going to Media » Library and clicking on the image to edit it.

 Remember, this won’t change the alt text for any instances of that image that you’ve already inserted into posts or pages.
 However, if you add the image to a post or page after adding alt text here, then the alt text will be included with it.

 It’s important to understand that there are two types of titles that you can add to your images.

 First, there is the default image title WordPress uses internally to identify media files in the Media Library and attachments pages.
 Second, there is the HTML image title attribute added to images in your posts and pages.

 Let’s take a look at how to add both types of titles.